RuslanNuriev86/DataScience/RL Gym Mountain Car/README.md

 Here is the one-dimensional game from OpenAi Gym which goal is get the car on the mountain tip https://gym.openai.com/envs/MountainCar-v0/ The car is not powerful enough to scale the mountain in a single pass.
 So we need to drive it back and forth to build up momentum.
 To solve this task we going to build a simple neural network with TensorFlow.

-You can check how cool model is here https://youtu.be/qcU7YvZYKe4 Agen is trying to cheat here https://youtu.be/LCGJdc-wP24
+You can check how cool model is here https://youtu.be/qcU7YvZYKe4

+Agent is trying to cheat here https://youtu.be/LCGJdc-wP24

 ### Models
 - Sequential Neural Network From TnsorFlow